 Current DE Metadata = Initial DE Metadata +

-$$\sum{k=1}^{n} Dataset(k)$$
+$$\sum{k=1}^{n}$$

+Dataset (k)

-, (1)
+(1)

-5. ARCHITECTURE
+5. Architecture

 The Digital Information Service is an add-on system that interacts with major academic search/annotation tools and unifies them in a higher-level architecture.
-An earlier version of our approach to develop a community-centric platform of tools and services that integrate the major existing annotation tools, academic search tools, and scientific databases into the Cyberinfrastructure based scholarly research is briefly discussed in [Fox et al. 2007].
-Fig. 7. illustrates the detailed architectural design of the prototype implementation of the Digital Information Service.
-The annotation/academic search tools interact with the system through the uniform access interface.
-The prototype implementation IDIOM supports XML API for Connotea, Citeulike, Delicious annotation tools, Google Scholar and Windows Live Academic search engines, and the Merged Schema (combines different schemas for representing the metadata of scholarly publications into one global schema for federation of web-based annotation tools).
+Fig. 7 illustrates the detailed architectural design of the prototype implementation of the Digital Information Service.
+The annotation/ academic search tools interact with the system through the uniform access interface.
+The prototype implementation IDIOM supports XML API for Connotea, Citeulike, Delicious annotation tools, Google Scholar and Microsoft Academic search engines, and the Merged Schema (combines different schemas for representing the metadata of scholarly publications into one global schema for federation of web-based annotation tools).
 This layer is designed as generic as possible so that it can support one-to-many XML APIs, as the new web-based tools are integrated with the system.